 A study found that more than half of all dental care products contain microplastics.

 Switch to a brand that doesn’t contain plastic.
-Some options include (links to Earth Hero):
+Some options include (Amazon links):

 - Geoganics toothpaste, tooth tablets, or tooth powder